Can animals sense when an earthquake is about to occur? | ExBulletin

 But a review of 180 publications reporting 700 records of abnormal or unusual animal behaviors before 160 earthquakes found that the evidence linking these behaviors to subsequent earthquakes was weak.

-The majority of the reports were anecdotal, and were prepared after the earthquake, which makes them subject to “recall bias”.
+The majority of the reports were anecdotal, and were prepared after the earthquake, making them vulnerable to “invocation of bias”.
 Simply put, people may interpret their animal’s behavior as strange in light of a particularly memorable or traumatic event.

-Unfortunately, the evidence is nowhere near satisfying this one.
-But the review authors found that the animals’ putative “predictive” behavior occurred at roughly the same time as “shocks” — smaller earthquakes that precede the main seismic event.
+Unfortunately, the evidence isn’t close to satisfying this one.
+But the review authors found that the animals’ putative “predictive” behavior occurred at roughly the same time as “quakes” — smaller earthquakes that precede the main seismic event.

-Animals may simply be much better than us at detecting vibrations or small sounds in the ground.
-Marcus Wallis/Unsplash, CC BY-SA

 If this is the case, what people interpret as animals’ ability to “predict” earthquakes may actually be reactions to vibrations or sounds from earthquakes that are too weak for us humans to detect.